 A South Indian New Year's Eve: 5 Festive Recipes to Welcome the New Year

 Our goal for ringing in the new year?
 Do it with a flash of color, vibrant flavor, heat, soulfulness, and, of course, sparkle.
 And no food said that for me this year like the creations coming out of Asha Gomez's kitchen.
-This year, the chef and restaurateur became a cookbook author and published one of the year's most celebrated cookbooks: My Two Souths.
+Last year year, the chef and restaurateur became a cookbook author and published one of the year's most celebrated cookbooks: My Two Souths.

 Asha shared a few recipes with us for a New Year's Eve menu inspired by her two souths — Kerala, the southern-most Indian state where she was born, and the American South, the region she now calls home.
 I chatted with Asha about the power of spice in her cooking, why fusion is considered the "F word," and how food is always about celebration.

 The Power of Spice

 Asha Gomez's food has been putting spice at the forefront of the conversation since she opened her acclaimed restaurant Cardamom Hill in Atlanta in 2012.
 Famous for her ability to blend the parallel flavors and techniques of her home state, Kerala, with the nuances of the American South, it's unsurprising that it was her Kerala spiced chicken that put her on the "map."
 After closing Cardamom Hill in 2014, she opened Spice To Table, the Indian pâtisserie I visited earlier this year that introduced me to the very unique flavors Asha has become known for.

 There are quite a few dishes that best capture the work she's doing with spices, but perhaps only second to her Kerala fried chicken is a spiced carrot cake, scented with fresh ground spices like cardamon and cloves, that shows it off best.

 "Fusion is the other F-word," says Asha.
 "It feels too explosive for what's a very thoughtful process."